 Disasters such as earthquakes, floods, fires, and cyclones strike the world's population more than 400 times every year, killing, injuring and displacing millions of people and animals.

 Despite this, animals are rarely included in national emergency response programs.
 With over 50 years of rescuing animals in disasters, we are helping governments and communities around the world to better prepare for disasters.

-Here is our checklist so you can prepare an emergency kit and make sure you are ready to protect your pets
+Here is our checklist so you can prepare an emergency kit and make sure you are ready to protect your pets when disaster strikes